 Are you an art lover looking for the perfect cultural European city break or weekend getaway?
-If so, here's my guide to the 15 best cities in Europe for art lovers.
-These artsy cities are home to Europe's best museums.
+If so, here’s my guide to the 15 best cities in Europe for art lovers.
+These artsy cities are home to Europe’s best museums and art collections.

 For each of these European cities, I tell you where to find the best art.
-I give you an overview of the most important museums to visit in each city, to provide some destination inspiration and help you prioritize your museum-going.
+I give you an overview of the most important museums to visit in each city.
+Hopefully, this list will provide some destination inspiration and help you prioritize your museum-going in Europe.

-I'm a museum hound of the first order.
-I've written hundreds of articles on museums and art in Europe.
-I've linked some of them to the relevant city itinerary to help you along.
+I’m a museum hound of the first order.
+I’ve written hundreds of articles on the best museums and art in Europe.
+I’ve linked some of them to the relevant art city in Europe to help you along.

 15 Art Cities Worth Traveling For: Best Art Cities in Europe